Infernal Affairs (film series)

-Infernal Affairs is a series of three crime-action films directed by Andrew Lau and Alan Mak, starring Andy Lau and Tony Leung.
+Infernal Affairs is a series of three crime drama films directed by Andrew Lau and Alan Mak, starring Andy Lau and Tony Leung.
 It tells the story of a police officer who infiltrates the triads, and a police officer secretly working for the same gang.
 The Chinese title means "the non-stop way", a reference to Avici, the lowest level of hell in Buddhism.
-The English title is a word play combining the law enforcement term "internal affairs" with the adjective 'infernal'.
+The English title is a word play combining the law enforcement term "internal affairs" with the adjective "infernal".

 The Criterion Collection released the trilogy as a box set on November 15, 2022.

 Films

 Infernal Affairs (2002)

 Infernal Affairs focuses on a police officer named Chan Wing-yan (Tony Leung), who goes undercover into a triad, and a triad member Lau Kin-ming (Andy Lau), who infiltrates the Hong Kong Police Force.
 Each mole has been planted by the rival organisation to gain an advantage in intelligence over the other side.
 The more the moles become involved in their undercover lives, the more issues they have to cope with.

 The prologue opens with the introduction of triad boss Hon Sam (Eric Tsang) ("Brother Sam"), who sends a number of young gangsters to the police academy as moles, among them a young Lau.
 Concurrently, a young Chan joins the police force but is seemingly expelled from the academy even though he manages to impress Superintendent Wong Chi-shing (Anthony Wong).
 In reality, Chan has become an undercover agent reporting only to Wong.
 Over the course of ten years, Chan experiences great stress from his undercover work while Lau quickly rises through the ranks in the police department.
 The film begins with a meeting between Chan and Lau in a hi-fi store without either of them knowing the other's identity.

 Wong and his team interrupt a deal between Brother Sam and a Thai cocaine dealer after receiving a tip-off from Chan using Morse code.
 However, Lau alerts Brother Sam, giving him enough time to order his minions to dispose of the cocaine, eliminating solid evidence of the drug deal.
 After the incident, Wong and Sam are both aware that they each have a mole within their respective organisations, placing them in a race against time to root out the other mole.
 Later, Chan sees Sam conversing with Lau at a cinema but does not see Lau's face clearly; he ultimately fails to capture Lau.
 By this time, both Chan and Lau are struggling with their double identities – Chan starts losing faith in himself as a cop after being a gangster for ten years; Lau becomes more accustomed to the life of a police officer and he wants to erase his criminal background.